angelr1076/rails-blog/README.md

 Welcome to Dogga-Blogga!
 A place where pets can gripe about their owners and what's new in the neighborhood.

+Create dog users, edit them or delete them from the database.

+CRUD all users/posts and comments on posts.

+Feel free to play around and have fun with the site.
+You can view some of the silly posts and comments our pets exchanged in the database.

 * Ruby version
 2.5.1